 The combination of the three things worked magic for me, and over the course of a relatively short period of time, I lost 50 pounds.
 More weight than I had ever hoped to lose.

 I was officially on maintenance, and I was officially burned the f out on weighing, counting, and tracking my food.
+I longed to simply sign up for a pre-prepared healthy meal delivery plan, which does all the hard work for you (check out this dinnerly everyplate comparison if you’re looking for companies that offer this) but I was determined to finish what I’d started.
 I read the promises of a whole food plant based diet and I believed that if I just stuck to those foods, that I would be able to maintain this fifty pound weight loss.
 I needed that to be true, because I was so tired of planning and counting my food and all that went along with it.
 I was like a wild stallion and I wanted to be free.
 Not free to eat anything and everything, but free to eat until I felt full and satisfied (while losing the 50 pounds on the eat-anything-you-want-but-count-calories plan, I was hungry pretty much most of the time).
 And free to feed my cravings for sugary sweet foods.

 That was a big thing for me.
 Sweet food.
 Desserts.
 So many books and blogs out there with the promise that if you just eat all of your food raw, you can eat sugary, fatty, raw desserts every day and be thin, thin, thin like this beautiful blogger.